 - Quick Tip: Grab sandwiches at Orange Cat in Kingfield located just a few miles before the falls.

 Access Reed Falls north of downtown Kingfield, just before entering Carrabassett Valley.
 The starting point for Reed falls begins on Route 27 between Kingfield and Carrabassett.
 About 3.8 miles north of the intersection of Routes 16 and 27 in downtown Kingfield, look for a small parking area on the Carrabassett River side of the road.
+You’ll see some orange tape tied to a tree on the opposite side of the road demarking the trail head.
 If you come to the Claybrook (Ira Mountain) bridge across the river, you’ve gone too far.
 The trail starts behind the guardrail across Route 27 from the parking area.
 Follow the trail along Reed Brook about one mile to the falls.

 It is a very pleasant hike along the brook.
 In one area, you’ll use a rope to assist you across a small stream feeding the brook and as you approach the falls you’ll need to climb over one fallen tree and under another.
 Taken during the dry summer of 2016, the falls in the photo are quiet.
 With heavy snow melt, you will find a torrent of water.